ICB clusters and mergers: what you need to know

 What do these changes mean?

 In the short term, ICBs are focused on restructuring their organisations and implementing new governance arrangements and ways of working as clusters.
 This will support the delivery of their 50 per cent cost reductions by April 2026.
-While clusters will not automatically merge, those ICB clusters that receive ministerial approval will prepare to legally merge into new organisations from April 2026, with support from NHS England.
-Any future round of mergers would take place in April 2027 and beyond.
+While clusters will not automatically merge, those ICB clusters that have received ministerial approval will prepare to legally merge into new organisations from 1 April 2026, with support from NHS England.
+Any future round of mergers will come into effect from 1 April 2027, with decision-making taking place over summer 2026.
 As described above, both the timeline for a merger and the boundaries of new merged ICBs will depend on a combination of factors, including changes to local government and devolution structures.

 ICBs are committed to delivering the efficiencies needed to reduce duplication across the health and care system.
 The centre must support them to deliver these changes as safely and effectively as possible by ensuring a clear and consistent approach.
 We know how much structural organisational change can distract from a focus on improving people’s outcomes and experience of care and can impact leaders’ ability to engage with partners.